orthecreedence/cl-async/_posts/2014-11-29-cl-async-now-using-libuv.md

 layout: post
 ---
 Cl-async has swapped its backend from libevent to libuv.
-Please see the [v0.6.x upgrade guide](/cl-async/upgrade-v0.6) if you have no already.
+Please see the [v0.6.x upgrade guide](/cl-async/upgrade-v0.6) if you have not already.

 There are a number of reasons for swapping out libevent: